pluralityai/agents/README.md

 ## Usage

+Before using Plurality, you need to set up your OpenAI API key.
+You have three options:

+1. Set the OPENAI_API_KEY environment variable.
+2. Pass the API key directly when initializing the Swarm instance.
+3. If no API key is provided, you'll be prompted to enter it when running the CLI.

-Here are two examples demonstrating how to use Plurality in a Next.js application using the App Router:
+Here are examples demonstrating how to use Plurality in a Next.js application using the App Router:

 ### Example 1: Weather API Route